top of page

 In Foster Home

-Justin (the tan dog) is a 4-year-old mixed-breed dog who came from a hoarding situation.
+Justin is a mixed-breed dog who came from a hoarding situation.
 We don’t know his breed mixture, but he looks like a “pocket” German Shepherd (30 pounds) and is likely to have some terrier in there.
 When Justin came to us he was semi-feral.
 He has learned to tolerate people a little better in his year and a half in a foster home.
 He is not potty trained (will have both types of accidents regularly) but he is crate trained (no accidents in his crate).
 He enjoys the company of other dogs and might be a good companion for a playful or calm dog.
 He does not want to be touched by people and he cannot be caught, either in the house or in the yard.
 The only way of catching him is to ask him to go into his crate, crawl into the crate behind him, and leash him while in the crate.
 Justin requires a secure, physical, structural fence (no underground fence).
 He is considered special needs, and should go to a home with an experienced dog owner.

 leonard.jpg